SWGEmu-Community-Contributions/DevEnv/README.md

 =====================
 # Restart

-If your OS reboots when you run the commands above then you have successfully installed the scripts and are ready to proceed with the SWGEmu Dev Env setup.
+	Your OS should reboot when you run the commands above.
+If it does then you have successfully installed the scripts and are ready to proceed with the SWGEmu Dev Env setup.
 =====================
 # Run setup scripts
 =====================